Sustainability in the value chain

 • Measure and report on carbon emissions from the company

-Focus on human rights and decent working conditions:
+Human rights and decent working conditions:

 • Guidelines and policies that safeguard human rights and decent working conditions, anchored at the highest level internally

-• Corresponding guidelines for its subcontractors
+• Corresponding guidelines for its contractors

 Furthermore, we want suppliers, upon request, to be able to state their most significant risk areas for violation of human rights and decent working conditions and how they follow up on these risk areas, both in their own business and in their supply chain.